 Make Your Own Household Cleaners

 You can help the environment and save a few bucks by making your own household cleaners.
-For instance, instead of using store-bought glass cleaner, mix 2 cups of water with a 1/2 cup of vinegar to create your own.
-Another easy formula for all-purpose cleaning is mixing 4 tablespoons of baking soda with 1 quart of warm water.
-Check out a complete list of homemade cleaners you can do.
+For instance, instead of using store-bought glass cleaner, mix two cups of water with a 1/2 cup of vinegar to create your own.
+Another easy formula for all-purpose cleaning is mixing 4 tablespoons of baking soda with one quart of warm water.

 Keep an Eye on Warning Lights